misken/hillmaker/docs/hillmaker-user-guide/overview.rst

-Here's a snippet of a data file (CSV) containing records of patients visiting the SSU (the entire file contains just under 60,000 records corresponding to three months of SSU activity):
+Here's a snippet of a data file (CSV) containing records of patients visiting the SSU (the entire file contains just under 60,000 records corresponding to nine months of SSU activity):

   PatID,InRoomTS,OutRoomTS,PatType
   1,1/1/1996 7:44,1/1/1996 8:50,IVT